-During the optimization process our customers ask about the best hardware.
+During the optimization process, our customers ask about the best hardware.
 It is not possible to give a full universal specification, but there is one thing which is definitely recommended: Solid State Drives (SSD).
 Pair of enterprise-class SSD in RAID1 (mirror, for reliability) can decrease the average response time significantly: one of our performance tests has shown 8x improvement (!).
-Usually effect from SSD is about 30-50%, but this is also really good.
+Usually, the effect from SSD is about 30-50%, but this is also really good.

-Usually CPU speed is not a bottleneck, so having faster CPU is not a priority for Firebird.
-However, number of CPU cores could be important in case of Classic/SuperClassic architecture.
+Usually, CPU speed is not a bottleneck, so having faster CPU is not a priority for Firebird.
+However, a number of CPU cores could be important in the case of Classic/SuperClassic architecture.

 Usually, a hardware tuning/upgrade decreases an average response time.
 For example, switching to SSD gives 30-50% decrease of an average response time.

 We have a lot of experience with hardware tuning and especially with RAID problems.
 Also, we can give you a reasonable advice regarding needed hardware upgrade, and help with hardware specification.

 In essence, we ensure that your existing and future hardware will work at full throttle.
 Hardware tuning and upgrade consulting are included into Optimization Service Level 1.

 The main source of problems with Firebird performance is [not optimized] SQL queries.
 The usual situation is that developer of a database application does not design SQL queries to work with real-world amounts of records.
 Non-optimized SQL queries work 10x, or even 100x times slower than they could run.
 Obviously, there is no hardware or configuration means to speed up query 100x times.